AdobeDocs/experience-manager-64.en/help/forms/using/manage-applications-inbox.md

 discoiquuid: c1515c58-7d9a-4a36-9390-f6d6b980b801
 ---

-# Manage Forms applications and tasks in AEM Inbox{#manage-forms-applications-and-tasks-in-aem-inbox}
+# Manage Forms applications and tasks in AEM Inbox {#manage-forms-applications-and-tasks-in-aem-inbox}

 One of the many ways to launch or trigger a Forms-centric workflow is through applications in AEM Inbox.
 You need to create a workflow application to make a Forms workflow available as application in Inbox.
 For more information about workflow application and other ways to launch Forms workflows, see [Launch a Forms-centric workflow on OSGi](/help/forms/using/aem-forms-workflow.md#launch).